ashishkumar-ds/data-science-projects/thelook-ecommerce-retention-analysis/notebooks/README.md

   group by 1
 ),

--- Step 2: Calculate the month number for each user's activity relative to their cohort month user_activities as ( select
+-- Calculate the month number for each user's activity relative to their cohort month user_activities as ( select
     act.user_id, -- user id of the user